 QG9.
-Do es your HMO have a risk contract with CMS? ? []YES [] NO contract, and the pren h CMS, describe all benefit packages you offer miums (if any) the enrollees enrolled under the QG10.
-D oes your HMO sell a Me edicare supplement po olicy? []YES [] NO If Yes, describe the ben premiums you charge for 1 0 Medicare supplement policies you offer, and the QG11. = r rates, did you use th or G10 and do not use a claims based ACR he cost data from your Medicare risk or re loading? []YES [] NO [] N/A If No, explain why.
-QG12. the distribution in QG8 .
-Also, what is the so n this reconciliation, explain how you obtained ource of this distribution?
-Note that this source I available to OPM auditors.
+Do es your HMO have a Medicare Advantage Pla an with CMS? []YES [] NO enrollees under the th CMS, describe all benefit packages you, and the premiums (if any) the enrollee HMO.
+QG10.
+D oes your HMO sell a Medicare supplement po olicy? []YES [] NO If Yes, describe the premiums you cha Medicare supplement policies you offer , and the QG11. method to compute - or G10 and do not use a claims based A0 he cost data from your Medicare risk or re loading?
+CR []YES [] NO [] N/A If No, explain why QG12. the distribution in QG8.
+Also, what is the so in this reconciliation, explain how you of ource of this distribution?
+Note that this distributions.

-SSSG Questions

-(To be completed by all plans.)
+SSSG Questions (To be completed by all plans.)